Virtues are the secret to transforming your life

 Could the secret to the life transformation you seek lie in the depths of ancient Catholic teaching?

-None of us is really satisfied with who we have become.
+Yes!
+The ancient Catholic teaching on good moral habits can be life-changing!
+Character development is a very important part of Catholic spiritual growth – becoming who God created us to be.
+None of us are really satisfied with who we have become.
 We all know we can be better than we are.
 But how?

-The secret to transforming our life lies in the depths of ancient Catholic teachings.
-In something called virtues .
-The Cardinal Virtues.
-The Theological Virtues.
-The moral and intellectual virtues.
-The natural and supernatural virtues.
+The secret to transforming our lives lies in the depths of ancient Catholic teachings, in something called virtues.

 • I need to follow God's will rather than allowing myself to be ruled by my feelings.